The Pirbright Institute

 Within the UK, partners include Defra, farming and veterinary organisations, and animal health companies.
 Successful partnerships such as these protected the UK from bluetongue disease which was raging in neighbouring European countries in 2007.
 Pirbright has scores of partnerships with universities and research institutes within the UK and overseas, and with British government organisations, such as the Veterinary Laboratories Agency.

 The institute constitutes a unique national capability for the UK, providing high bio-containment level (CL) 4 laboratories, CL3 and CL4 animal experimentation facilities, and an insectary to combat newly emerging and re-emerging insect-transmitted viruses.
-Furthermore, a new £100M+ state-of-the-art laboratory complex is under construction at Pirbright to secure its place at the forefront of research on animal diseases.

 In addition to its staff and facilities, the institute has key biological resources such as genetically defined lines of poultry and cattle and extensive reference collections of livestock and poultry viruses.
 Pibright is therefore a hub with academic and commercial links radiating to other centres within the UK and overseas which enable them to utilise the institute's unique facilities, resources and expertise to counter the threats posed to agriculture, trade and animal health around the world.